-- demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials, including roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures
+- demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials.
+Includes roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures

-- demolition of features including windows, doors, balustrades, window hoods and fretwork forming part of the building constructed in 1946 or before where the demolition enables replacement of the feature with the new features of the same style and appearance consistent with traditional building character.
+- demolition of features including windows, doors, balustrades, window hoods and fretwork forming part of the building constructed in or before 1946.
+Demolition enables replacement of old for new features of the same style and appearance consistent with traditional building character.

-Raising an existing house where the resultant maximum height does not exceed 9.5m is identified as minor building work and in most cases is accepted development under the City Plan.
-Where minor building work is accepted development, no planning application is required.
-However, minor building work is not accepted development in some neighbourhood plan areas and a planning application will need to be made.
+Raising an existing house, where the maximum height does not exceed 9.5m, is minor building work.
+This is accepted development in most cases under the City Plan.
+You do not require a planning application where minor building work is accepted development.
+However, you require a planning application for minor building work that is not accepted development in some neighbourhood plan areas.

 - altering, repairing or removing furniture and fittings that do not contribute to cultural heritage significance

 - altering, repairing or removing building finishes that do not contribute to cultural heritage significance, such as paint, wallpaper and plaster.